What are phototypes?

-There is a routine for proper tanning for each phototype
+There is a routine for proper tanning for every phototype

 Our phototype is determined by the amount of melanin in our skin, consequently telling us how it reacts when we sunbathe, that is, how much and how we tan.